-Member for Northern Tablelands Adam Marshall is encouraging the region’s seniors to secure their free copy of the 2021 Legal Aid NSW diaries.
+Member for Northern Tablelands Adam Marshall is encouraging the region’s seniors to claim their free 2022 NSW Legal Aid diary.

 SENIORS living in the Northern Tablelands electorate can now claim a free diary that alerts them of the latest scams, elder abuse, funeral information, pensions local State MP Adam Marshall announced today.

-Mr Marshall said demand was always high for the Legal Topics for Older People diary, which would be distributed from his electorate offices in Armidale and Moree from next week.
+Mr Marshall said demand was always high for the Legal Topics for Older People diary, which would be distributed from his electorate offices in Armidale and Moree.

 “Legal Aid NSW produces this informative and easy-to-read diary each year to help demystify legal issues that are of special interest to older people,” Mr Marshall said.